Josiah Mtekateka: Early life and teaching career

 Mtekateka was born on Likoma, the home base of the UMCA, in 1903.
 His upbringing was influenced by the presence of Anglican missionaries on Likoma.
 He attended school beginning at age three and worked as a servant, building helper and "office boy".
+His school was for theology and the buildings were later re-purposed to create Likoma Secondary School.
 The missionary teachers were strict and Mtekateka later recalled receiving painful beatings.
 During his secondary school years in Likoma, his teachers were native Malawians, not European missionaries.

 Mtekateka, who loved church music, was confirmed by Bishop Cathrew Fisher at the newly completed St Peter's Cathedral in 1916.
 After completing the highest level of education offered by the UMCA schools, he was hired as a priest's dog keeper.
 As a young man, he aspired to be a lay catechist.
 He attended mass and evensong regularly at the cathedral and was eventually encouraged to consider the priesthood.
 He later recalled that "he did not think he would not make a good priest" but decided to sit for the entrance exam for a teachers' college.
 After passing the exam, Mtekateka enrolled in St Michael's College in 1921.
 In 1925, he married Maude Nambote.

 Mtekateka completed his studies with high marks.
 He initially applied for jobs in Northern Rhodesia, where career prospects appeared better for Malawian teachers.
 Missionaries at Likoma dissuaded him from going by proposing that he start a new school in southern Nyasaland.
 During his time in the southern part of the country, he was licensed as a lay reader and eventually left teaching to pursue ordained ministry.